Tie Guan Yin is a variety of oolong tea which originated from Anxi County, Fujian, China in the 19th century.

-Tie Guan Yin oolong tea brews a beautiful golden green color, with strong aromatics and a distinct floral and vegetal flavor, although the flavor and fragrance profile are of course related to the quality of the harvest.
+Tie Guan Yin tea brews a beautiful golden green color, with floral aromatics and a distinct flavor profile with pronounced vegetal notes.
+Although, of course, the flavor and fragrance depend upon the quality of the harvest.
+This tea varietal produces large leaves which are rolled during processing, giving it a distinct appearance.

 Table of Contents